 Heading to Rome but looking for some free or cheap things to do between tours and museum visits?
-Things guide will detail will list out some great cheap or even free things to do to keep your travel costs down!
+This guide will detail some really cool cheap or free things to do in Rome to keep your travel costs down!

 7. Visit View Points

 As you may already know, Rome was built on seven hills.
 Today, the city has expanded beyond its original boundaries and you’ll find many opportunities to see the skyline from above.

 My favorite viewpoint, il Pincio, is part of Villa Borghese and featured in the photo above.
 Here are some of the city’s best viewpoints:

 6. The Vatican Museums

 The Vatican Museums are not free every day, but on the last Sunday of each month, they are free to the public.
 That said, I’d rather go inside any other day and pay the admission price.

 Expect crowds inside the Vatican museums due to their popularity and historical importance.
 For this reason, we recommend a pre-opening Vatican tour, which gets you in before the general public.
 For more info on tickets, hours, artworks, and facts read our Vatican Guide with lots of other articles.
 Also, check out the best Vatican tours to take and why.

 Popular Rome Tours

 Not ready to book a tour?
 Find out if a Vatican tour is worth it.